trivago/cluecumber/README.md

 </configuration>
 ```

-The default value for this property is `START_PAGE`.
+The default value for this property is `SCENARIO_PAGES`.

 ### Add custom navigation links

 If you have other pages or files you want to make accessible from the central navigation bar,
-this is possible via the `a` property.
+this is possible via the `customNavigationLinks` property.

 ```xml
 <configuration>